Guinea pig or hamster? They look similar, but they’re very different pets.

 Which pet is the right pet for a child, depends on your child’s age.

-Yet, remember that a guinea pig is much more fragile compared to a hamster, so handling them requires gentleness.
+Just remember that a guinea pig is more fragile, so handling them requires gentleness.

 10. What is the Difference in the Cost of Keeping Hamsters and Guinea Pigs?